// overview

 /profit.analysisFull profitability analysis: margins, target gaps, freelance vs employeeprofit

 Commands use prefix matching/staff.bench and /staff.all both load the /staff context.
-The sub-label after the dot is passed to the agent as a hint to focus its response.
+The sub-label after the dot is passed as a hint to focus the response.

 // actions